sahat/requirejs-library/README.md

 and browser are configurable in **karma.conf.js**.

 I have set `autoWatch: false` by default.
-So, if you use something like *JetBrains WebStorm 7* you should keep `autoWatch` turned off.
+So, if you use something like *JetBrains WebStorm 7* for development, then you should keep `autoWatch` turned off.
 Here is the step-by-step guide:
 [Running JavaScript tests with Karma in WebStorm 7](http://blog.jetbrains.com/webstorm/2013/10/running-javascript-tests-with-karma-in-webstorm-7/)